jundalisay/superblist/content/en/material/principles/part-2/chapter-01.md

 This is the wave part or subtle part or metaphysical part of the perception.

-Current Physics sees spacetime as 3 dimensions as spatial length, width, height and 1 dimension of time.
+Current Physics sees spacetime as:
+- 3 dimensions as spatial length, width, height
+- 1 dimension of time

 This arises from a matter-first perspective.
 This is because a material thing, like a rock, has length, width, height.
 Its rolling movement from location A to location B then takes time.

 In contrast, our spacetime is seen from the aether-first perspective, as a result of perception or observation.